 “Typically, since they’re isolated, it’s a way to have some sense of connection,” he said.
 “But yet it’s very, very false.
 It’s very unrealistic stuff and it really, really can negatively affect one’s thought process, particularly in how they approach sex.”

 To be clear though, he’s not against pornography.

 “As long as somebody’s using it in a way that makes them feel good, and not hurting themselves emotionally or someone else, then it’s fine,” he said.

-Adding further complexity, it may be some time until some couples feel confident enough for actual sexual activity after the extended isolation is lifted.
+And, adding further complexity to an already confounding situation, it still may be some time until some couples feel confident enough for actual sexual activity after extended isolation.

 “It remains to be seen how many people will be afraid of touching and being with somebody because they’re afraid on some level that they’re going to get hurt,” he said.